-We give you this Handbook for New Teachers, which we hope covers some topics of interest for you.
+We also give you this Handbook for New Teachers, which we hope covers some topics of interest of you.

+Once again, welcome to our ranks.
 We hope to have a long and healthy relationship, in which we work together for the betterment of the teaching profession, and to support you as well.